Teenage girl killed by car after trip to McDonald’s with friends – inquest

 No criminal charges were brought against Mr Browning.

-Detective Constable Claire Fullagan, of Kent Police, gave evidence at the inquest and their investigation concluded “there was no evidence Mr Browning contributed to the cause of the collision so the cause must lie with the actions of Mya”.
+Det Con Fullagar’s investigation concluded: “There was no evidence Mr Browning contributed to the cause of the collision so the cause must lie with the actions of Mya.”

 Mya’s cause of death was confirmed as a head injury caused by a road traffic collision.